10 Helpful Road to Hana Tips For Maui’s Most Famous Drive

 This may seem obvious, but make sure to start driving the Road to Hana with a full tank of gas!
 We filled up the night before so we didn’t have to search for a station in the early morning hours.

 If you need it there is a gas station once you get to Hana town.
-However, being it’s such a remote place you don’t want to take the chance that is closed (or out of gas) when you get there.
+However, since it’s such a remote area, you don’t want to take the chance that is closed (or out of gas) when you get there.

 Prefer to just sit back and enjoy the view?
 Book a full-day Road to Hana Tour with Lunch & Transfer!